paritytech/substrate-api-sidecar/README.md

 - `SAS_SUBSTRATE_URL`: URL to which the RPC proxy will attempt to connect to, defaults to `ws://127.0.0.1:9944`.
 Accepts both a websocket, and http URL.
 - `SAS_SUBSTRATE_MULTI_CHAIN_URL`: JSON array of chain configurations, each containing a `url` and `type` property.
 The `type` can be 'relay', 'assethub', 'parachain', or undefined.
 Currently used for Asset Hub migration to query staking information and additional session/babe information from the relay chain.
 In future releases, this will also be used to improve performance by allowing Sidecar to retrieve information from multiple nodes.
+This environment variable should be used in combination with the `SAS_SUBSTRATE_URL` variable.
 Example:
     ```bash
+    SAS_SUBSTRATE_URL=wss://westend-asset-hub-rpc.polkadot.io
-    export SAS_SUBSTRATE_MULTI_CHAIN_URL='[{"url":"wss://westend-rpc.polkadot.io","type":"relay"}]'
+    SAS_SUBSTRATE_MULTI_CHAIN_URL='[{"url":"wss://westend-rpc.polkadot.io","type":"relay"}]'
     ```

 ### Metrics Server